Pink-Crab/Perique-Queue/README.md

 ### Dispatching Events and Interacting with the Queue

-There are 2 ways to interact with the queue.
-You can either inject the `Queue_Service` into your class, or use the `Queue` Facade/Proxy class.

-#### Queue Service

 The `Queue_Service` is the main class for interacting with the queue.
 It can be injected into any class which is created via the DI_Container.